Chart Color Schemes

 Educational outcomes in Oakdale fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.1%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 9.5%, followed by postgraduate qualifications (2.7%) and graduate diplomas (0.9%).
 Vocational credentials are prevalent, with 46.1% of residents aged 15+ holding them, including advanced diplomas (11.0%) and certificates (35.1%).
-Educational participation is high, with 30.6% currently enrolled in formal education, including 11.2% in primary, 9.3% in secondary, and 3.6% in tertiary education.
+Educational participation is high, with 30.6% of residents currently enrolled in formal education, comprising 11.2% in primary, 9.3% in secondary, and 3.6% in tertiary education.

 Educational participation is notably high, with 30.6% of residents currently enrolled in formal education.
 This includes 11.2% in primary education, 9.3% in secondary education, and 3.6% pursuing tertiary education.